How to Pair Wine with Paella

 Seafood Paella is self-evident.
 It’s one of the prettiest paellas too, with its decadent displays of the bounty of the sea: lobster tails and jumbo shrimp (both usually with shells still on), mussels, squid tentacles and more.

 For Seafood wine pairings with paella, skip red wine entirely.
 Fish and shellfish tend to react poorly with the tannins of red wines, creating an unpleasant, even shrill, metallic taste.
 Instead, opt for rosé!
 Rosé is the perfect in-between (white and red, that is) wine and stylistically works particularly well with seafood dish that is rich in flavor.
 You get the more abundant freshness of a wine that acts like a white along with the more generous fruit flavors of a wine that might have otherwise been made into a red.
-I particularly love the Grand Reserve Rosé with Seafood Paella for its deeper flavors and more intense color.
+I particularly love the Jackson Estate Panorama Vineyard Rosé with Seafood Paella for its deeper flavors and more intense color.
 However, if you like a more gentle rosé style, the Vintner’s Reserve Rosé works equally well with Seafood Paella.

 Wine Pairings with ‘Mixed’ Paella or Paella Mixta